Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 • It should be avoided during sciatica or slipped disc.

-• It shouldn’t be practiced in case of knee pain.
+• It shouldn’t be practised in case of knee pain.

 • People with heart and brain problems should avoid this asana.

-• In case of stiff spine, practice it under yoga expert supervision.
+• In case of a stiff spine, practice it under yoga expert supervision.

 • Avoid in case of any surgery in the abdominal region.